contentful/contentful-migration/README.md

 ### Client#deleteSpace -> Promise

-Delete a space and all of it's content. **Warning:** there is no undo!
+Delete a space and all of its content. **Warning:** there is no undo!

 ```js
 client.deleteSpace(space);